tanmayR18/gifs-generator/README.md

 ## Feathers

-- First section gives a random gif
+- The first section gives a random gif
-- In second section you can enter your topic name the gif you want to see
+- In the second section you can enter the topic name of the gif

 ## Demo